karlkfi/kpt-config-sync/docs/git_validation.md

 Before committing policy configuration in Git and pushing changes to Kubernetes clusters, it is important to validate them first.

-`nomosvet` is tool that validates a root policyspace directory against the [constraints](#constraints) listed above as well as validating resources using their schema (Similar to `kubectl apply --dry-run`).
+`nomosvet` is tool that validates a root policyspace directory against [these constraints](git_overview.md#constraints) as well as validating resources using their schema (Similar to `kubectl apply --dry-run`).

 To install nomosvet: